rdagijones/Marlin2forSunluS8/README.md

 # It is not my work but I used it and it worked great.
-When the original "modifier" is no longer hosting it on github so I am.
+The original "modifier" was no longer hosting it on github so I am.

 # Install Instructions:
  - I compiled the firmware with Visual Studio Code, which created a hex file